(amended August 1997, amended February 2009)

 3. Provost Approval - Before requesting final approval by the Provost, faculty must complete the following documents: written summary of the proposal, a copy of the reviewed and approved budget, and other completed required forms.

-If the Provost approves the proposal, he/she will sign the appropriate document, write a letter of endorsement or nomination, or other necessary action.
+If the Provost approves the proposal, they will sign the appropriate document, write a letter of endorsement or nomination, or other necessary action.
 The Special Assistant to the Provost will handle online submission of proposals through grants.gov or FastLane.
 Online submissions, especially through grants.gov can be a long involved process.
 Please seek assistance early to avoid last minute submission problems.

 The Faculty Grants and Fellowships Coordinator can advise faculty about the process for independent or fiscal agent grants, and assist with editing and submission procedures; however, in all cases it is the faculty member's responsibility to author the proposal.